damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 cc/ @Mary @Jane @John
 ```

-When creating an MR with a description like the one above, it will:
+When you create an MR with a description like the one above, it will:

 - Close both issues `#xxx` and `https://gitlab.com/<username>/<projectname>/issues/<xxx>` when merged
 - Display an image